metosin/compojure-api/README.md

 Enabling Swagger route documentation in your application is done by:

-- wrapping your web app in a `compojure.api.core/defapi` (or `compojure.api.routes/api-root`) macro.
+- defining your api via `compojure.api.core/defapi`
-  - This initializes an empty route tree to your namespace and creates the static route tree for your app
+  - `defapi` uses `compojure.api.routes/api-root` to initialize an empty route tree to your namespace and assigns the static route tree for your app to it.
   - uses macro-peeling & source linking to reconstruct the route tree from route macros at macro-expansion time (~no runtime penalty)
   - if you intend to split your routes behind multiple Vars via `defroutes`, use `defroutes*` instead so that their routes get also collected.
 - to group your endpoints in the swagger-ui, you can `:tags` metadata to routes